lepota/cv/en/README.md

 - Developed a program for a microcontroller working as part of the product

+  - avr-g++, cmake, cppcheck, gogs (git-hosting), drone, docker (alpine);
+  - App functions:
     - Receiving/sending messages via USART interface;
     - Checking message integrity (crc16-xmodem);
     - Using ADCs and microcontroller timers;
     - Execution of commands (operation with controller I/O ports) transmitted in messages.

 - Developed a set of computer programs to test the operation of the product using a computer.

-  - msvc, g++ (std=c++20), git, cmake;
+  - MSVC, MinGW, cmake, gogs (git-hosting), drone, docker;
   - Sending/receiving messages via the COM port;
+  - App functions:
     - Checking message integrity (crc16-xmodem);
     - Logging of messages received from the COM port;
     - Deciphering messages received from the COM port.

 ##### January 2019 - December 2019